 Founded in the last quarter of 2011, Bakwa is a literary magazine where urgent and intelligent discussions on the state and direction of literary and cultural production take place.
-The dearth of critical and creative writing being its impetus, Bakwa’s approach is high-end creative writing and creative nonfiction, which is urgent and experimental in nature, while being at the same time a mirror of writing from Cameroon and the African continent and its diaspora..
+The dearth of critical and creative writing being its impetus, Bakwa’s approach is high-end creative writing and nonfiction, which is urgent and experimental in nature, while being at the same time a mirror of writing from Cameroon and the African continent and its diaspora..

 We accept unpublished fiction, non-fiction, poetry, reviews, photography, cartoons etc. Submissions must be sent as an attachment including a short biography and picture if available.